gaehlerm/SoftwareEngineering/README.md

 The current configuration of the project is quite neat when working with Visual Studio Code with the "Markdown all in one" and the "Markdown PDF" extensions.
 Open the readme.md file and select the outline located on the left-hand side.
 This provides an overview of all the chapters.

-This is a book about software engineering, similar to "Clean Code" by Robert C. Martin and "The Pragmatic Programmer" by Thomas & Hunt.
+This is a book about software engineering, similar to "Clean Code" by Robert C. Martin, "The Pragmatic Programmer" by Thomas & Hunt and "Code Complete 2" by Steve McConnell.
 The current document is only a rough draft, though it's making progress.
 The initial chapters feel already quite good, the latter portion of the book requires significant revision.

 ## Things to write

 - Some more chapters towards the end of the book need to be improved.

+A suggestion how to sort the text into bigger chapters.
+The auto generated ToC below has to be adapted as well.

+Chapter 1: Fundamentals of Software Engineering 6-12
+- Software Engineering
+- Good Code, a list of rules
+- Understandable Code
+- The Single Responsibility Principle (SRP)
+- Levels of Abstraction
+- Interfaces
+- Naming

+Chapter 2: Components of Code 13-17
+- Data Types
+- Properties of Variables
+- Functions
+- Classes
+- Inheritance

+Chapter 3: Testing 18-20
+- Introduction to Testing
+- Types of Tests
+- Writing better code with tests

+Chapter 4: Design Principles 21-22
+- SOLID principles
+- Software Engineering principles

+Chapter 5: Programming 23-29
+- Programming Paradigms
+- Programming Languages
+- Physical Laws of Code
+- Bugs, Errors, Exceptions
+- Complexity
+- Dependencies
+- Decoupling

+Chapter 6: High level design 30-32
+- Software Architecture
+- Design patterns
+- Domain Driven Design
+- 3rd party software

+Chapter 7: Refactoring 33-36
+- Refactoring Fundamentals
+- Refactoring techniques
+- Refactoring Legacy Code

+Chapter 8: Miscelaneous 37-41
+- Performance Optimization
+- Comments
+- Logging
+- Data files

+Chapter 9: Collaborating 42-50
+- Setting up a project
+- Tools
+- Working in teams
+- Code review
+- Agile
+- Requirements Engineering
+- DevOps
+- Mental health
+- Hiring and getting hired

+Appendix A
+- Further Reading

+Appendix B
+- Abbreviations

 # 2. Table of content